triton-inference-server/server/docs/jetson.md

 pip3 install --upgrade expecttest xmlrunner hypothesis aiohttp pyyaml scipy ninja typing_extensions protobuf
 ```

-In addition to the above Pytorch dependencies, the PyTorch wheel corresponding to this release must also be installed:
+Apart from these PyTorch dependencies, the PyTorch wheel corresponding to the release must also be installed (for build and runtime):

 ```
 pip3 install --upgrade https://developer.download.nvidia.com/compute/redist/jp/v461/pytorch/torch-1.11.0a0+17540c5-cp36-cp36m-linux_aarch64.whl
 ```

-**Note**: The PyTorch backend depends on libomp.so, which is not loaded automatically.
-If using the PyTorch backend in Triton, you need to set the LD_LIBRARY_PATH to allow
-libomp.so to be loaded as needed before launching Triton.
+**Note**: Seeing a core dump when using numpy 1.19.5 on Jetson is a [known issue](https://github.com/numpy/numpy/issues/18131).
+We recommend using numpy version 1.19.4 or earlier to work around this issue.

+The following dependencies must be installed before building Triton client libraries/examples:

 ```
-LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/lib/llvm-8/lib"
+apt-get install -y --no-install-recommends \
+            curl \
+            jq

+pip3 install --upgrade wheel setuptools cython && \
+    pip3 install --upgrade grpcio-tools numpy==1.19.4 attrdict pillow
 ```

+**Note**: OpenCV 4.1.1 is installed as a part of JetPack.
+It is one of the dependencies for the client build.

 **Note**: When building Triton on Jetson, you will require a recent version of cmake.
 We recommend using cmake 3.21.0.
 Below is a script to upgrade your cmake version to 3.21.0.